 Not exactly.
 Ivan got to be around several female gorillas over the years at Zoo Atlanta, including Molly, Kuchi, Shamba, Kashata and Kinyani.
 Though he was observed mating with Kinyani, Ivan never sired any offspring.

 Despite being around other gorillas, the real Ivan was never able to develop strong social connections with them and seemed largely disinterested.
 Ivan was unique in that, as a result of his upbringing, he had a lot of human qualities.
 His most meaningful relationships were always with his human caretakers.
+The video below explains more about how Ivan struggled to adjust to his new habitat.

 Ivan was 50 years old when he died on August 20, 2012 while residing in The Ford African Rain Forest at Zoo Atlanta.
 The average lifespan for a silverback (male gorilla) in a zoo setting is 32-and-a-half years.
 The average for a female is 37.
 Ivan lived well-beyond his expected lifespan.
 By comparison, this is equivalent to a human living to 100.